 The possibilities for customizing the experience are almost endless — rename city streets and town squares, print your own temporary currencies, carve logos or names into the snow on the mountainside — and that is just the tip of the iceberg.
 The mayors and marching bands can welcome you with a custom medieval festival and present you the key to the city, or perhaps a wine tasting event at a Prince’s estate followed by a fireworks show is more your style.

-The cost for renting out of Liechtenstein? $70,000 a night with a two night minimum.
+The cost for renting out of Liechtenstein? $70,000 a night with a two-night minimum.
 Apparently, this wasn’t a PR stunt, either.
-While the listing is no longer on Airbnb’s site, some of the other municipalities listed on the site are still available, and the company via which Airbnb was sourcing the villages is still in operation as of this writing.
+While the listing is no longer on Airbnb’s site, some of the other municipalities listed on the site were still available as of 2014; similarly, the company via which Airbnb was sourcing the villages was still in operation as of that date.
 Need more convincing?
-In October 2012, although not necessarily though Airbnb, Microsoft entered into a deal to take over part of the country in support of its Xbox 360 product.
+In October 2012, although not necessarily through Airbnb, Microsoft entered into a deal to take over part of the country in support of its Xbox 360 product.
 The Xbox 360 team “transform[ed] the Principality of Liechtenstein by taking over some of the country’s landmarks to promote the forthcoming launch of Halo 4,” according to the Guardian.

 Whether Snoop Dogg has tried to rent it out again has gone unreported, sadly.